TGI Fridays is expected to float on the London Stock Exchange later this year | ExBulletin

 The owner of TGI Fridays has revealed his intention to float the restaurant chain on the London Stock Exchange.

-Electra Private Equity, which owns the casual dining brand since 2014, announced plans to launch it in the main FTSE market in the third quarter of this year.
+Electra Private Equity, which has owned the casual dining brand since 2014, has announced plans to introduce it to the mainstream FTSE market in the third quarter of this year.

 The owner told investors on Friday that he recently valued the restaurant business at 146.2 million, but should aim for a higher float price as the hospitality industry rebounds.